David Johnson Player Prop Bets for NFL Week 14 | Houston vs. Seattle 12/12/2021

 Matchup vs. Seattle

-- Against the Seahawks, Johnson has averaged 64 rushing yards per game over his six career matchups, 64.0 more yards than his over/under in Sunday's game.
+- Johnson averaged 64 rushing yards per game over his six career matchups against the Seahawks, 43.5 more yards than his over/under in Sunday's game.

-- In two of six games against the Seahawks Johnson has rushed for a touchdown, and had multiple TDs in one of those two games.
+- Johnson has had a rushing touchdown in two games versus the Seahawks, and had multiple TDs in one of those games.

 - Note: Johnson's stats vs. Seahawks date back to 2016.

-- The Seahawks allow 120.4 yards per game on the ground, the NFL's 24th-ranked rush defense.
+- Allowing 120.4 rushing yards per game, the Seahawks have the 24th-ranked run defense in the NFL.

-- Johnson and the Texans will face off against the NFL's 16th-ranked defense in terms of rushing touchdowns conceded (11).
+- This season the Seahawks have allowed 11 rushing TDs.
+They are ranked 16th in the NFL in that category.

 Recent Performances